The Anarchy: Technology and tactics

 Both sides responded by building new castles, sometimes creating systems of strategic fortifications.
 In the south-west Matilda's supporters built a range of castles to protect the territory, usually motte-and-bailey designs such as those at Winchcombe, Upper Slaughter, or Bampton.
 Similarly, Stephen built a new chain of fen-edge castles at Burwell, Lidgate, Rampton, Caxton, and Swavesey – each about six to nine miles (ten to fifteen km) apart – in order to protect his lands around Cambridge.
-Many of these castles were termed "adulterine", unauthorised, because, in the chaos of the war, no royal permission had given to the lord for their construction.
+Many of these castles were termed "adulterine", unauthorised, because, in the chaos of the war, no royal permission had been given to the lord for their construction.
 Contemporary chroniclers saw this as a matter of concern; Robert of Torigni suggested that as many as 1,115 such castles had been built during the conflict, although this was probably an exaggeration as elsewhere he suggests an alternative figure of 126.

 Another feature of the war was the creation of many "counter-castles". or "siege castles".
 At least 17 such sites have been identified through documentary and archaeological research, but this likely under-estimates the number that were built during the conflict.
 These had been used in English conflicts for several years before the civil war and involved building a basic castle during a siege, alongside the main target of attack.
 Typically these would be built in either a ringwork or a motte-and-bailey design between 200 and 300 yards (180 to 270 metres) away from the target, just beyond the range of a bow.
 Counter-castles could be used to either act as platforms for siege weaponry, or as bases for controlling the region in their own right.
 Most siege castles were intended for temporary use and were often destroyed (slighted) afterwards.
 While most survive poorly, the earthworks of 'the Rings' near Corfe Castle in Dorset is an unusually well preserved example.